AndreWohnsland/CocktailBerry/docs/addons.md

 1. Import the `DP_CONTROLLER` from CocktailBerry to use dialogues.
 2. The `user_okay` method will wait until the user accepts or decline and return the result as boolean.
 3. The `standard_box` will display your text as a full screen window, with a close / ok button.

+### Data Before and After Cocktail

+In addition for the action before and after the cocktail preparation, there is additional data provided with the function.
+You can use the data for your custom logic.
+All data is contained within the dictionary as first argument.
+You can extract the needed properties from it.
+In the future, there may be more attributes you can use.
+The advantage of an dictionary is that this won't break your addon, if new properties are added.

+#### Before Cocktail

+Following attributes are available in the before_cocktail data:

+- cocktail: Cocktail object, containing name, adjusted_ingredients and many more attributes.
+Ingredient object got name and amount for example.

+#### After Cocktail

+Following attributes are available in the after_cocktail data:

+- cocktail: Cocktail object, containing name, adjusted_ingredients and many more attributes.
+Ingredient object got name and amount for example.
+- consumption: List of spend ingredients, which where added by machine (cocktail.machineadds).

 ### And Many More